Joyce Anderson: Early life and education

-Joyce Anderson was born on November 24, 1923 in Plainfield, New Jersey, and she grew up in West Orange.
+Joyce Anderson was born on November 24, 1923, in Plainfield, New Jersey, and she grew up in West Orange.
 Anderson attended Dickinson College, in Carlisle, Pennsylvania.
 Later, upon receiving a fellowship from the Sloan Foundation in New York City, Anderson attended New York University (NYU).
 At NYU, she earned a master's degree in public affairs and regional studies.

 Anderson and her future husband, Edgar, met and dated in high school.
-Following Edgar’s return from overseas, the couple was reunited and were married in 1946.
+Following Edgar's return from overseas, the couple was reunited and were married in 1946.
 Following the Andersons’ marriage in 1946, the couple moved to Chicago so that Edgar could study building construction at Chicago Technical College.

 Woodworking

-While Anderson enjoyed economics and public affairs, she was faced with limited prospects when she had to find work quickly following the couple’s move to Chicago.
+While Anderson enjoyed economics and public affairs, she was faced with limited prospects when she had to find work quickly following the couple's move to Chicago.
 While reconsidering her career choices, Edgar started making furniture and eventually needed extra help.
 During this time Joyce became interested in design and made the decision to join her husband on the path to becoming a designer and builder.
 Thus began a lifelong collaboration in wood.

-The Andersons were based in New Jersey for the entirety of their careers, following their purchase of land just outside Morristown, New Jersey in 1950.
-The couple used wood from the acreage’s walnut, oak, birch, and ash trees to create some of their earliest custom-built furniture.
+The Andersons were based in New Jersey for the entirety of their careers, following their purchase of land just outside Morristown, New Jersey, in 1950.
+The couple used wood from the acreage's walnut, oak, birch, and ash trees to create some of their earliest custom-built furniture.

+When Joyce and Edgar began their business, much of their work consisted of repairing or refinishing, rather than designing.
+However, in doing so, they learned a great deal about future design decisions that they would need to make.
+Over time, the Andersons notoriety grew and they became recognized designers, no longer unknown repairers.